 Why Women Want to Cuddle and Men Don't

-To cuddle or roll-over after sex--a psychoanalyst explains
+To cuddle or roll-over after sex?
+An explanation.

 Posted May 14, 2009

 Women want to cuddle after sex and men don't.
 Stereotypes.
 Lots of exceptions, overlap, blah blah blah.
 I know.
-Still-it's true as stereotypes often are.
+Still, it's as true as stereotypes often are.
 Everyone recognizes it even if everyone doesn't do it.
-What's up with this gender difference?
-Women like to make eye contact and stay close after the deed is done while men want to roll over and, literally or figuratively, light a cigarette.
+What's with this gender difference?
+Women like to make eye contact and stay close afterward while men want to roll over and, literally or figuratively, light a cigarette.

 Here's what my clinical experience tells me: women need the reassurance that the man doesn't just want to f**k her and men need the reassurance that it's OK to do just that.
 Women need the intimacy of post-coital connection while men need to separate from that connection.
 Women like to gaze into a man's eyes; men like to go to sleep.

 The causes of these differences lie in the different ways that men and women enjoy sex and intimacy.
 I know there's a lot of culture and socialization here.
 But I'm going to present an explanation that's so Freudian it'll sound like it comes from Central Casting.
 Fortunately, it also happens to be true.

 For women, sex and intimacy tend to be intertwined in an obligatory way because women often feel unconsciously guilty about having more sexual pleasure and fun than their mothers.
 Sex for its own sake would feel like dancing on their mothers' graves.
 For men, sex and intimacy have to be separated because otherwise they feel both too close to and worried about women—originally, their mothers.
 If their partners are objectified, these men can feel safe from both dangers.